ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 The vital elements of an External Replication task are:

 * The `UpdateExternalReplicationOperation()` method.
-* The target server needs the [certificate from the source](../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) server so that it will trust it.
+* The target server needs the [certificate from the source](../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) server so that it will trust the source.
 * The [connection string](../../client-api/operations/maintenance/connection-strings/add-connection-string#add-a-raven-connection-string) with target server URL and any other details needed to access the target server.
 * The following properties in the `ExternalReplication` object:
-  * The target database name.
+  * **ConnectionStringName**
-  * The connection string name.
+    The connection string name.
+  * **Name**
+    The target database name.

 {CODE ExternalReplication@Server\OngoingTasks\ExternalReplicationSamples.cs /}

 Optional elements include the following properties in the `ExternalReplication` object:

+* **MentorNode**
-* Preferred responsible node in source server.
+  Preferred responsible node in source server.
+* **DelayReplicationFor**
-* Amount of time to delay replication.
+  Amount of time to delay replication.
+  The following sample shows a 30 minute delay.
+Delay can also be set by days, hours, and seconds.

 {CODE ExternalReplicationWithMentorAndDelay@Server\OngoingTasks\ExternalReplicationSamples.cs /}